niklasdewally/graph-transfer-learning/README.md

 * Library code is contained within the `src` directory.

-* Individual experiments, and their data, are contained in sub-directories of the `experiments` folder.
+* Executable code, including experiments, is contained in the `scripts` directory.
+Remember to call `poetry shell` before running these (to enter the virtual environment).

 <!-- vim: tw=80 cc=80
 -->